Frequently Asked Questions

 You have been sent an automated email of your receipt/invoice from [email protected], so be sure to check your SPAM folder for that if it didn’t go to your inbox.

 If it has been more than 24 of our business hours (Monday – Friday, 7:00 a.m. to 5:00 p.m., Eastern Standard Time) since you’ve ordered and you’ve yet to receive an Order Confirmation email from your Project Manager, please check your SPAM folder and be sure to add [email protected] to your email’s contacts or you might not receive our correspondences to your inbox.

 Please also be sure to fill out the “Secondary Email Address” portion of the order form when ordering; this email address should be a standard Gmail, Outlook, Hotmail, Yahoo! (etc) email address, not associated with your website/domain/server.
 If after 2 (two) business days we receive no response to your Order Confirmation email, your Order Confirmation email will be forwarded to the secondary email address you provide on the order form.

-If you are not receiving our responses (or are only receiving some of our responses), please try contacting us from a standard Gmail, Outlook, Hotmail, Yahoo! (etc) email address, not associated with your website/domain/server.
+If you are a currently or recently active client and not receiving our responses (or are only receiving some of our responses), please try contacting us from a standard Gmail, Outlook, Hotmail, Yahoo! (etc) email address, not associated with your website/domain/server.

 Siteground will migrate your site for free (the process is all very hassle- and stress-free); and, should you purchase your new Siteground account through either of the above links, we’re happy to optimize all performance-related aspects of your new Siteground account as part of your optimization project at no additional charge.